THE JACK HUME POETRY CONTEST

 About the competition:

 The Jack Hume Heather & Thistle Trophy, is awarded annually for writing poetry in the style of Robert Burns.
 Jack Hume, who passed away a year ago, was the founder of the H&T Burns Club and a staunch supporter of RBANA.
-2019 is the fourth year of the annual competition for the trophy he presented.
+2021 is the sixth year of the annual competition for the trophy he presented.

 Entries are invited under the following rules and conditions, which also can be accessed as a PDF in the title above: